 My long term financial goals revolve around investing so my future is secure, to buy an apartment or house in an area that I like (starting to seem impossible in Melbourne at this rate…) and hopefully retire early (who wants to work til they’re 70?!).
 I know that most people my age aren’t focused on their future financial security or retirement, but it’s something I’m really motivated by.
 I also love travelling and prioritise saving for travel as well.
 I didn’t grow up rich by any means, but my middle-class parents have instilled in me to work really hard to achieve my goals and the living standard I desire.

 I make myself a budget and stick to it.
 I update my budget a few times a year, as things in my life change and my priorities change.
 I’m hyper aware of everything going in and coming out of my account.

 I have a HECS debt of around $40,000 and this is my only debt.
 I earn $3770 monthly.

-– Monthly payday (yippee!).
-First thing I do is ‘pay myself’ – transfer $3000 into my savings account.
+Today is my monthly payday (yippee!).
+First thing I do is “pay myself” – I transfer $3000 into my savings account.
 I recently had a pay rise, and before this I was saving a little lower at $2500 monthly.
 My monthly savings figure does vary; depending on if I have any large expenses coming up such as car rego, a weekend away or Christmas, so it is sometimes lower than this.

 – $48: new work skirt purchased online.
-I had found this skirt a month ago, as I was in dire need of a new one, but was waiting for it to go on sale – finally it was 20% off storewide on the website.
+I had found this skirt a month ago, as I was in dire need of a new one, but was waiting for it to go on sale – finally the site had was 20% off storewide.

-– $16.50 groceries: my parents buy most staples at home, however I usually pick up some groceries here and there, in particular things that are only for myself (soy milk and kale).
+– $16.50: Groceries.
+My parents buy most staples at home, however I usually pick up some groceries here and there, in particular things that are only for myself (like soy milk and kale).

-– $4: sausage roll from a convenience store on the way home (whoops).
+– $4: Sausage roll from a convenience store on the way home (oops).

 Weekly spend = $211.80